fibo/flow-view/README.md

 ### `nodeTextToType(func)`

-Set nodeTextToType function that will be invoked on node creation to resolve node type from node text.
+Set a function that will be invoked on node creation to resolve node type from node text.

 ## License